Proof of Financial Support: Applying to Study in Canada

 Show Your Proof with a GIC

-GICs are an investment type that’s available in Canada, similar to a Certificate of Deposit in the United States.
+What is a GIC?
+GICs are a type of investment product that’s available in Canada, similar to a Certificate of Deposit in the United States.
 GICs guarantee the return of your initial investment, plus a specific rate of return on your investment over a pre-set amount of time.
 (Essentially, you’re lending the money to the bank, and you’re paid interest in return.)

-Note: While they share acronyms and some properties, these Canadian investments aren’t the same as a Guaranteed Investment Contract, which is an agreement between an insurance company and an investor in the US.
+Note: A Canadian GIC is not the same as a GIC in the US.
+While they share acronyms and some characteristics, these Canadian investments aren’t the same as a Guaranteed Investment Contract, which is an agreement between an insurance company and an investor in the US.

 An illustration of a yellow-brick bank building